Hashiix/Symfony-project/README.md

 # Symfony-project

-Website created with Symfony that will feature a Chat and a blog with a login/sign in option.
+Website created with Symfony that features a Chat, a blog and a login/sign in option.

 ![alt text](https://nsa40.casimages.com/img/2020/12/06/201206125921409952.png)